Use this Savings Rate Calculator to determine what percentage of your income you save each month.

 Find out what percentage of your income you're actually saving each month.

 Your savings rate shows how much of your income you keep instead of spending each month.
-The higher your savings rate, the faster you can build wealth and reach financial independence.
+A higher savings rate means more of your income is available to save or invest toward your financial goals.

 This Savings Rate Calculator divides your monthly savings by your monthly income and converts the result into a percentage.